waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 ### Required Data Output

-- The allocations page needs to whether each role is allocated for each week, and if so, who by
+- The allocations page needs to show whether each role is allocated for each week, and if so, who by
-- For the statistics pages, my site needs to show how many times that user as done each role in a logical format - perhaps a calender-heatmap-style display?
+- For the statistics pages, my site needs to show how many times that user has done each role in a logical format - perhaps a calendar-heatmap-style display?

 ### Required Data Processing